North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 We picked up our car at Milan’s airport and hit the road at about 4:00 PM.
 We had landed three hours before, but the lines at the passport control and the car rental company were crazy, so our first day was only a half-day.

-Getting there from Milan took us about two hours, but the road got strikingly beautiful very quickly.
-After accommodating ourselves, our journey began.
+Getting to Lake Garda from Milan took us about two hours, but the road got strikingly beautiful very quickly.

 Limone Sul Garda